heroiclabs/nakama-docs/docs/unity-client-guide.md

 # Unity client guide

+!!! info "Nakama 2.x release"
+    With the Nakama 2.x release we've split out the Unity client into a lower level client for .NET and a new wrapper which will require Unity 2017 or greater.
+The new Unity client is not released yet but will be announced on our [blog](https://blog.heroiclabs.com/) and [Twitter](https://twitter.com/heroicdev).
+In the meantime you can use the .NET client directly and is available [here](https://github.com/heroiclabs/nakama-dotnet).

 The official Unity client handles all communication in realtime with the server.
 It implements all features in the server and is compatible with Unity 5.4+.
 To work with our Unity client you'll need to install and setup [Unity engine](https://unity3d.com/get-unity/download).

 ## Download